1ncendium/pyGPO/README.md

 ## Description

-pyGPO used LDAP3 to authenticate to a domain controller remotely.
+pyGPO uses LDAP3 to authenticate to a domain controller remotely.
 After successfully authenticating to the domain controller, a user can get, link and unlink an GPO.

 ## Features